An Atlanta Bachelor Party City Guide to Plan Your Weekend

 For the Music Lovers

-Atlanta is a topnotch spot for food and brews, no matter what flavors you're looking for.
-You'll find everything from delicious Southern fare to high-end steakhouses.
-And there are great craft breweries, like Sweetwater, Orpheus, Second Self, and Eventide to check out.
-Don't miss out on the Old Fourth Distillery, either.
+Atlanta is a perennial favorite for food and brews.
+Groups will find everything from delicious Southern fare to high-end steakhouses.
+And there are great craft breweries like Sweetwater, Steady Hand Beer Co., and Eventide to check out.
+Don't miss out on the Old Fourth Distillery… trust.

 For the Night Owls

 Nightlife in Atlanta is busy.
-You'll have your range of nightclubs to choose from that offer table service and live DJs, speakeasies, or dive bars.
+You'll have a range of nightclubs to choose from that offer table service and live DJs, speakeasies, or dive bars.
 Just pick your poison.

 What Do You Do at a Bachelor Party in Atlanta?